All Products

 Important

-Subsequent settings vary based on the preceding settings.
+Subsequent settings vary based on which option you select.

-2. Confirm that the required machine groups are added to the Applied Server Groups section.
-Then, click Next.
-After you install Logtail components in a Container Service for Kubernetes (ACK) cluster, Simple Log Service automatically creates a machine group named k8s-group-${your_k8s_cluster_id}.
-You can directly use this machine group.
+2. Confirm the required machine groups appear in the Applied Server Groups section, then click Next.
+After installing Logtail in an ACK cluster, SLS automatically creates a machine group named k8s-group-${your_k8s_cluster_id} that you can use directly.

 Important